Need to improve WordPress mobile speed and core web vitals?

 - Don’t use AMP

-- Stop using mainstream hosts and get a <200ms TTFB
+- Stop using garbage mainstream hosts

 - Use a performant CDN